 Soliloquium is a progressive death/doom metal band from Sweden started in 2011.
 It started as a Desolator side project but grew into a band with a life of its own.
 The influences are Katatonia, Anathema, Paradise Lost, Daylight Dies, Rapture, Slumber, Alcest, Slowdive and many more.

 Initially, Soliloquium was a classic death/doom metal band.
 Death/doom is a doom metal subgenre you can read more about in our massive doom metal guide.
 Today the sound is dipping into blackgaze, progressive death metal, shoegaze and other styles.
-We’ve released two EP’s and one demo as well as three full-length albums, An Empty Frame, Contemplations and Things We Leave Behind.
+We’ve released two EP’s and one demo as well as four full-length albums, An Empty Frame, Contemplations, Things We Leave Behind and Soulsearching.

 All our music is available on our Bandcamp page, so join us in our mission to spread death/doom metal upon the world.
 Press on the titles to come to their respective pages on Bandcamp, they are all available for streaming and download:

 - When Silence Grows Venomous (demo, 2012)